brooklynrail/brooklynrail-platform/content/events/2021/06/ws-a-longer-super-nova.md

 *Presented in partnership with The Clemente Soto Vélez Cultural & Educational Center and The Broad Stage.*

-**The digital screening will be accompanied by a conversation between Wayne Shorter, esperanza spalding, Greg Tate, and Craig Street.**
+**The digital screening will be accompanied by a filmed conversation between Wayne Shorter, esperanza spalding, Greg Tate, and Craig Street.**

 **Select digital streaming dates on June 12, 17, and 24 at 8 pm; June 19 and 26 at 3 pm, exclusively on LMCC.net**